WalterVerbruggen/chapters/units.md

 As base for this conversion the **cgs system** (centimeter gram second) was used.
 The history of this system goes back to 1831 but since the international adoption of the MKS standard in the 1940s and the SI standard in the 1960s, the technical use of CGS units has gradually declined worldwide.

+The unit of resistance in the C.G.S. magnetic system was so small (one-billionth of an ohm) that it was considered unfit for practical use and a unit $10^9$ times greater than the C.G.S. unit was selected as of convenient magnitude.
+This decision was made by the B.A. in 1861.

 An intention was made to convert all SI-units to their corresponding ms-units.
 The electric constant $k_e$ is used to define the relation

 >  $k_e = k_m.c^2 = 10^{-7}.8.9875243264e^{16} [\frac{m^2}{s^2}] = 8987524326.4 [\frac{m^2}{s^2}]$